openbases/docs/src/about.md

 The bases are intended for researchers, academics, and software developers alike.
 All templates are geared toward publication in the **Journal of Open Research Software.**

-## Journal of Open Research Software
+## Journal of Open Research Experiments

 If you are visiting this site, you are likely a **(1) Researcher**, **(2) Academic**, and/or **(3) Software Developer**.
 Here are your stories: